tytydraco/yessleep/out/Eye_For_An_Eye_UPDATE.md

 &nbsp;

-The detectives came in followed by the lawyer lady.
+The detectives entered followed by the lawyer lady.
 Turns out she's not a lawyer but an insurance investigator.

 &nbsp;